Home Hip Replacement

 • Nonsteroidal anti-inflammatory drugs for pain with inflammation

 If alternative treatments don’t improve your mobility or quality of life, doctors may recommend a hip replacement procedure.
 Your medical history, X-rays and physical exams will be reviewed.
-MRIs or CT scans may also be taken.
+MRIs or CT scans may also be taken on occasion, although usually are not necessary to make an accurate diagnosis.

 Types of Hip Replacement Surgery

-Surgeons use a posterior approach or an anterior approach when performing hip replacement surgery.
+Surgeons will often use either a posterior approach or an anterior approach when performing hip replacement surgery.
 With a posterior hip replacement, the incision is made at the side or back of the hip.
 During anterior hip replacement, the surgeon makes the incision at the front of the hip.

 The posterior approach, which allows better visibility of the hip joint, is more common, but the anterior approach is becoming more prevalent.
-There’s no significant difference as far as recovery, but the anterior procedure may pose a higher risk of nerve damage that could cause numbness in the outer thigh.
+Many studies show that recovery may be slightly easier and quicker with an anterior approach, but the anterior procedure may pose a higher risk of sensory nerve damage that could cause numbness in the outer thigh.

-Special bone cement is commonly used to hold hip implants in place, but some surgeons use a cementless fixation technique.
+Special bone cement is sometimes used to hold hip implants in place in patients with weaker bone, but surgeons more commonly use a cementless fixation technique for most patients.
 Its textured surface allows the bone to grow onto the implant and secure it.
 A hybrid total hip replacement involves implanting the cup without cement and setting the ball in place with cement.

 Total Hip Replacement